 Who you are:

 - You’re curious, open-minded, socially engaged, and action-oriented.

-- You recognize that diversity is only one part of achieving cultural equity, and you’re committed to digging deeply into discourse and action towards achieving cultural justice.
+- You’re committed to digging deeply into discourse and action to reimagine systems and policy towards justice.

 - You enjoy the fluid, changeable nature of the terms “art,” “artist,” and “practice.”
 You know there is more than one answer to many of art’s questions.